apitestbase/apitestbase.github.io/_docs/en/interact-with-other-systems.md

     jdbc:sqlserver://myhost:1433;database=myDatabase;integratedSecurity=true

 ## IBM MQ
-To use MQ Test Step to interact with IBM MQ, copy below jars to `<APITestBase_Data>/lib/mq`.
+To use MQ Test Step to interact with IBM MQ, download the `MQ allclient` jar from Maven Central to `<APITestBase_Data>/lib/mq`.

-    //  For MQ 8.0.0.x
-    com.ibm.mq.headers.jar
-    com.ibm.mq.jar
-    com.ibm.mq.jmqi.jar
-    com.ibm.mq.pcf.jar

-These jars can be found at `<MQ_Install_Dir>/java/lib`.
+For example, version 9.3.2.1 jar can be downloaded at https://repo1.maven.org/maven2/com/ibm/mq/com.ibm.mq.allclient/9.3.2.1/com.ibm.mq.allclient-9.3.2.1.jar.

+Latest version jar is recommended.

-To interact with multiple versions of MQ at the same time, use the jars of the highest version.
+To interact with multiple versions of MQ at the same time, use the jar of the highest version.

 ## IIB
 To use IIB Test Step to interact with IIB (only v10 is supported), copy IBM jars to corresponding folders.